 The words of Ibn Battuta

-“Starting from Mount Lebanon we arrived in Baalbek, a beautiful and ancient city among the most splendid in Syria.
-Surrounded by magnificent orchards and superb gardens, it has lands sprayed with streams and equals Damascus for its inexhaustible resources”
+“Leaving from Mount Lebanon we arrived at Baalbek, a beautiful and ancient city among the most splendid in Syria.
+Surrounded by magnificent orchards and superb gardens, it has lands sprinkled by streams and equals Damascus for its inexhaustible resources”

 Although there are remains dating back to 8000 BC, it seems that the city began to become known only later; this is because, although it has been continuously inhabited since that time, there are neither Egyptian sources nor Assyrian sources that testify to its presence.
 Nonetheless, Baalbek soon became one of the main centers of the “Semitic religion”, so much so that, once conquered by the Greeks, its name changed to Heliopolis, or “the city of the Sun“, a divinity particularly in vogue at the time.